gmilab/closedloop/README.md

 The program runs in real-time while EEG data are streamed and is written to follow precise timing during an attentional flexiblity task (Oh et al., Brain and Cognition, 2014) running in Presentation Software.
-However, the code can be modified to work with other tasks and software.
+However, the code can be modified to work with other tasks and software if the core concept for closed-loop brain stimulation remains the same.